Building a Machine Learning Development Environment

 $ python3 -m venv --system-site-packages ./(environment name)

-To activate this virtual environment, open a terminal and enter the following command:
+To activate this virtual environment, open a terminal and enter the following commands:

 1